Siggi-Bee/L5R/CharGen.md

 How it's Played
 -----

-Every 24 hrs I will make a post with a description of the current situation and players will have until I make the next post to act.
+Every 24-ish hrs I will make a post with a description of the current situation and players will have until I make the next post to act.

 If everyone acts and I'm prepared I may make a post sooner.

+There are **Down Times** during which I expect players to minimize posts.
+These are:
+* Hours between 11 PM and 6 AM
+* Days where other TGs are scheduled
+* On player request

+These are not strict *no post* times, rather times that posts should be minimzed.
+This only applies to the public forum, I will not regulate the times that other players may contact each other privately.
+Players may ask any questions to the DM, make any knowledge checks or any other checks that do not take place in real time at any time.
+The intention is not to stop the game at these hours, rather to cut down on roleplaying at odd hours when not everyone can be involved.

 The players may **PASS** if they do not want to act and want to hurry to the next turn.
 Conversely players may request a **HOLD** if for some reason they will be prohibited from making a post and need more time.
 Players may override a **HOLD** by adding a :NoBozo: reaction to the post.